 Ghee – Maple Syrup – Real Salt – Tapioca Flour – Banana – Coconut Flour – Raspberries

 They are also made with a homemade raspberry jam that makes them extra special.
 Of course, you could use any kind of jam you like.
-You could also you a bottle of the store-bought jam if you can find some that is Paleo.
-I found some on Amazon if you want to try it.
-Wellbee’s Real Strawberry Jam – Refined Sugar-Free & Preservative Free
+You could also you a bottle of the store-bought jam if you can find some that are Paleo.

 Seeds and Nuts of Choice – Flaked Coconut – Dried Fruit – Chia Seeds – Cinnamon – Almond Butter – Maple Syrup – Coconut Oil – Vanilla

 These no-bake granola bars are loaded with coconut, nuts and dried fruit.
 They make a delicious filling snack that will satisfy your taste buds and full you up.
 They make a great breakfast or a snack when hunger hits.
 I’m not a huge grab and go eating kind of person.
 But sometimes it just can’t be helped.
 When that need arises, it’s nice to have some of these on hand.
 You can keep these in the refrigerator or the freezer so they’re ready when you need them.

 3. Raw Donut Holes – Forest & Fauna

 Shredded Coconut – Almonds – Vanilla – Cinnamon – Real Salt – Dates – Honey – Coconut Palm Sugar